tahaHichri/GDGDevFest16workshop/README.md

 GDG DevFest Bizerte 2016 Event.

-<i>A software written based on a GPL licensed component the work must be released as open source.</i>
+<i>A software written based on a GPL licensed component.
+The work based on it must be released as open source.</i>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by